Spotting scams.

 Online, phone

 To steal your personal and/or business identity including private and financial information and use it to access money or credit in your name.
-This is one way identity theft occurs.
+This is how one way identity theft occurs.

 To steal your personal and/or business identity including private and financial information and use it to access money or credit in your name.
-This is one way identity theft occurs.
+This is how one way identity theft occurs.

 Downloading something that hijacks your computer.